 He does ask for every spare oxygen bottle they have before leaving.
 And they did have one remaining Payload Assist Module, which an extraordinarily skilled pilot might have been able to use to cushion a crash landing on the moon.

-Idiot Ball: Ethan Glance takes it, holds it like a football, and runs with it to the endzone.
+Idiot Ball: Ethan Glance grabs it, tucks it under his arm, and runs all the way to the endzone.

 In Space Everyone Can See Your Face: Averted, most impressively in the final scene mentioned above, where all we see is Hawk's reflective faceplate - arguably making it more poignant.